huanli1/huanli1.github.io/_pages/about.md

   - /about.html
 ---

 In 2021, I obtained a PhD in Mining and Metallurgical Engineering from the WA School of Mines, Curtin University (Australia), followed by a three-year postdoctoral training.
-My research focuses on the extraction, separation, and recovery of critical metals, base metals, and precious metals from both natural mineral resources and anthropogenic solid waste streams.
+My research focuses on the extraction, separation, and recovery of **critical**, **base**, and **precious** metals from both natural mineral resources and anthropogenic solid waste streams.

-Driven by the global imperatives of energy transition and decarbonization, my work is dedicated to developing environmentally benign, clean, and efficient extraction metallurgy technologies and processes.
-The research is guided by objectives of non-toxic/low-toxicity reagents, low energy consumption, shortened process routes, minimal waste generation, and economic feasibility.
+Driven by the global imperatives of **energy transition** and **decarbonization**, my work is dedicated to developing environmentally benign, clean, and efficient extraction metallurgy technologies and processes.
+The research is guided by objectives of **non-toxic/low-toxicity reagents, low energy consumption, shortened process routes, minimal waste generation, and economic feasibility**.
 This involves two key innovation directions:

 1. Upgrading traditional inorganic acid hydrometallurgy systems through method and process optimisation;
 2. Developing next-generation green hydrometallurgical approaches that integrate cutting-edge sustainable technologies.

 Academic Background
 ======
-• 2017 - 2021 Curtin University (PhD), Mining and Metallurgical Engineering
+- **2017 - 2021** Curtin University (PhD), Mining and Metallurgical Engineering
    (Supervisor: Prof Jacques Eksteen & A/Prof Elsayed Oraby)

-• 2016 - 2017 City University of Hong Kong (PhD, withdrawn), Biomedical Engineering
+- **2016 - 2017** City University of Hong Kong (PhD, withdrawn), Biomedical Engineering
    (Supervisor: A/Prof Ting-Hsuan Chen)

-• 2013 - 2016 Fuzhou University (MSc), Chemical Engineering
+- **2013 - 2016** Fuzhou University (MSc), Chemical Engineering
    (Supervisor: Prof Ge Kuang)

-• 2009 - 2013 North Minzu University (BSc), Pharmaceutical Engineering
+- **2009 - 2013** North Minzu University (BSc), Pharmaceutical Engineering

 Research Interests
 ======
-•	Battery and energy metals extraction & refining from primary resources
+-	Battery and energy metals extraction & refining from primary resources
-•	Base and precious metals recovery from refractory resources
+-	Base and precious metals recovery from refractory resources
-•	Chemical recycling of metal-bearing solid waste
+-	Chemical recycling of metal-bearing solid waste

 Postgraduate Thesis Under Supervision
 ======